mashlosenok/RNAseq_PAS_finder/README.md

 ## Pipeline

 ### Input
-By default *RNAseq_PAS_finder* identifies PAS from all .bam files stored in `bams/` direcory.
+By default the pipeline identifies PAS from all .bam files stored in `bams/` direcory.
 The input files have to be indexed.

 ### Final output
 List of polyadenylation clusters (PASC) with number of supporting polyA reads.